Skip navigation links

 eCHECKUP TO GO – Marijuana

-Most MSU students are likely to avoid harm related to marijuana However, because marijuana abuse is closely linked to serious personal challenges and setbacks commonly faced by college students, it is essential for the wellbeing and success of our entire campus community that every student actively monitors their use, recognizes significant risk factors, and understands the resources and support available both on campus and in the community.
+Most MSU students are likely to avoid harm related to marijuana However, because marijuana misuse is closely linked to serious personal challenges and setbacks commonly faced by college students, it is essential for the wellbeing and success of our entire campus community that every student actively monitors their use, recognizes significant risk factors, and understands the resources and support available both on campus and in the community.
 Utilizing the Marijuana eCHECKUP TO GO is an important first step in this process.

 The Marijuana eCHECKUP TO GO is a brief, anonymous, and confidential interactive assessment tool designed to assess marijuana use among college students.
 The assessment is self-guided and requires no face-to-face contact time with a counselor or administrator.